The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Method

+In our endeavor to evaluate the efficacy of our proposed model, we adopted a randomized division of the 3,118 counties into two sets: training counties and test counties, maintaining a ratio of 4:1 between them.
+We initiated the validation of our model from the very first day when confirmed cases were officially reported within a county in the United States, continuing this validation process until November 13, 2021.
+Consequently, we projected the trajectories of COVID-19 cases and deaths for the last 7 days and 30 days leading up to November 13, 2021.

+To facilitate the understanding of our data utilization process, we present a graphical representation in Figure \ref{structure}.
+In this representation, each county's data is illustrated by a combination of red and green bars.
+These bars collectively depict the entire duration from the day when cases were first reported in a county in the United States to November 13, 2021.
+Blue bars within this representation correspond to observed data, encompassing cases, deaths, and data related to the four classes of travel distances, captured over 30-day intervals.
+The yellow bars represent the subsequent 7-day or 30-day projections for cases and deaths within a county.
+The final yellow bar signifies the conclusion of the last 7-day or 30-day data point for COVID-19 before November 13, 2021.
+While the commencement times vary for each county's data, the termination point is the same, resulting in different total input data lengths for each county.

-The expression for the inputs of the epidemic data ($E$) are:
+The expression for the inputs of the epidemic data ($E$) is expressed as:

-where $N$ is the length of the training period, $T = N-30$, and $K$ is the total number of counties. $x_{i,k}^{(cases)}$ are the new confirmed cases and $x_{i,k}^{(deaths)}$ are the new deaths at the corresponding date.
-For example, $i=1$ corresponds to the first day when the confirmed cases were officially reported in a county.
-These new confirmed cases and deaths give rise to 60 historical epidemic variables as the first part of the input data.
+where $N$ is the length of the training period, $T = N-30$, and $K$ is the total number of counties. $x_{i,k}^{(cases)}$ represents the new confirmed cases, and $x_{i,k}^{(deaths)}$ represents the new deaths on the corresponding date.
+For instance, when $i=1$, it corresponds to the first day when the confirmed cases were officially reported in a county.
+These new confirmed cases and deaths give rise to 60 historical epidemic variables as the first part of the input data, which form the first part of the input data.

-Also, we define the travel distance data ($D$) as:
+Besides, we define the travel distance data ($D$) as:

-The columns of $\textbf{D}_{..k}$ are the number of the population taking ``community-level" (less than 1 mile), ``county-level" (between 1 mile and 50 miles), ``in-state-level" (between 50 miles and 250 miles), and ``out-state-level" (over 250 miles) trips, respectively.
-These 4 variables of travel distances as the second part of the input data.
+where the columns of $\textbf{D}_{..k}$ represent the number of individuals taking trips at different travel distance categories: ``community-level" (less than 1 mile), ``county-level" (between 1 mile and 50 miles), ``in-state-level" (between 50 miles and 250 miles), and ``out-state-level" (over 250 miles).
+These four travel distance variables constitute the second part of the input data.

-Taking 7-day for example, the corresponding predicted cases and deaths are:
+For a 7-day prediction, the corresponding predicted cases and deaths are represented as: